Sazae-san: Isono and Fuguta family

 Sazae's mother.
-In her 50s (48 in the manga); born in Shizuoka.
+Aged in her 50s (48 in the manga); born in Shizuoka.

 She is a stay-at-home mom and proud of her position.
 She does all the housework and is the epitome of a good wife and wise mother.

 She is calm and trusted by all of her family.
 She is an important behind-the-scenes supporter of the family, mediating domestic disputes.

 On the other hand, as a girl she was a tomboy, and this side of her personality is sometimes apparent.